JarvusInnovations/emergence-skeleton/sencha-workspace/EmergenceEditor/Readme.md

   - [ ] sencha-workspace app launcher + tree icons + build commands
   - [ ] sencha-builds app build launcher + tree icons
 - [ ] Search within or load activity for any collection from tree context menu
+- [ ] Support a "developer-templates/" tree in the app FS, read it when it's detected and offer a menu of templates to create files from in the collection context menu